The Real Damage of the Nunes Memo

 The case against the FBI that’s being assembled by Trump and his minions is not designed to convince dispassionate observers.
 It’s only supposed to give the thinnest of cover to true believers — and at least 34 senators — to do what they are predisposed to do anyway, i.e., protect the president at all costs.

-In the end, as some are already arguing, Trump’s Saturday Night Massacre — referring to the infamous night of Nixon Administration resignations and the firing of the Watergate special prosecutor in 1973 — may already be underway, only in such a slow-motion way as to protect, rather than doom, this president.
+In the end, as some are already arguing, Trump’s version of the Saturday Night Massacre — referring to the infamous night of Nixon Administration resignations which preceded the firing of the Watergate special prosecutor — may already be happening, only in such a slow-motion way as to protect, rather than doom, this president.

 In a new Politico Magazine piece, Nixon biographer John A. Farrell compared and contrasted the Watergate scandal to the Russia investigation and Trump, and in doing so spoke with James Doyle, who served as the spokesman for Watergate special prosecutor Archibald Cox.
 In Doyle’s opinion, even if Trump triggered a Saturday Night Massacre-like event, times have changed, and because of the confusion around this scandal, the system would probably fail this time around.
 In other words, the obfuscation by Trump and his allies may have already succeeded.